 The choreography can either be very complex with long, complicated patterns or is it kept very simple.
 As in dance, the choreography depends upon the music chosen for performing.
 It is the choice of the choreographer whether to use athletic steps like knee lifts, hamstring curls, squats and marching in place or to use a less exerting set of moves.
 It also left to the choreographer whether or not to include any arm moves.
 There is different aerobic choreography, for different styles of aerobics.
 For steps aerobics, two styles are generally presented.
 These are - The 'take it from the top' style, where long combinations of steps are built and one step or short multi-step pattern is introduced and practiced.
 When each new step or pattern is added it is practiced alone and later added to the others.
 The other style teaches footwork in stand-alone blocks.
 Here, a short series of steps are taught for each of the blocks and then the pattern is repeated many times.

 bicycling, skating, leaf raking, vacuuming are some types of aerobic activities.
 Aerobic activities use arm and leg muscles and gives a continous workout to the heart.

 Why is aerobic activity important?

 keep yourself fit and control your body weight.
 Aerobic activity helps you to control or reduce your weight by using excess calories that otherwise would be stored as fat.
 Everything you do uses the calories including sleeping, digesting food and...

-Aerobics is basically a system of physical training so fabricated in order to improve circulatory and respiratory efficiency that involves vigorous sustained exercise, such as walking, running, jogging, swimming, or cycling.
-It is...
+Aerobics is nothing but a system of physical training designed to improve circulatory and respiratory efficiency and involves vigorous sustained exercises such as jogging, running swimming and cycling.